EXA is short for Expressive Arts.

 You can still participate in our program!
 If you are certain that this is not the path you will be on, the practicum hours may be waived.
 This is decided on an individual basis.

-EXA Facilitator Path FAQs
+EXA Facilitator Track FAQs

 We build that into the program so that you have all the training requirements to pursue the REACE completed by the end of our program.
 Please see the requirements for the REACE here: